Student financial aid and dropping or withdrawing from classes

-If by the term’s census date, (typically the third week for summer term and the fourth week for autumn and spring), a student is not enrolled full time (either having been initially, then dropping or having never been enrolled full time), adjustments will be made not only to financial aid received for the term in question but also to the budget or cost of attendance that corresponds with the financial aid offered in any given term.
+If by the term’s census date, (typically the fourth week for autumn and spring, while summer term and sessions within autumn and spring terms will vary), a student is not enrolled full time (either having been initially, then dropping or having never been enrolled full time), adjustments will be made not only to financial aid received for the term in question but also to the budget or cost of attendance that corresponds with the financial aid offered in any given term.
 If changes are required, a student’s financial aid awards may be unavailable to view while adjustments are being made.

 Less than full time